The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Gluing formula

 \section{Gluing formula}

-In this section, we prove a gluing formula for gluing two spines inside the edges (\cref{thm:gluing_inside}), and a gluing formula for concatenating two spines (\cref{thm:gluing_concatenate}).
+In this section, we prove a gluing formula for gluing two transverse spines inside the edges (\cref{thm:gluing_inside}), and a gluing formula for concatenating two transverse spines (\cref{thm:gluing_concatenate}).
 The latter is an analog of \cite[Theorem 1.2]{Yu_Enumeration_of_holomorphic_cylinders_II} in the present context.
+The proofs here use the deformation invariance of \cref{sec:deformation_invariance}, which is directly inspired by the approach in \cite{Yu_Enumeration_of_holomorphic_cylinders_II}.

+We begin with a gluing lemma without any transversality assumptions.
+It will be used in the proof of \cref{thm:gluing_inside}.